Heiaha/WeiawagaJ/README.md

 <h1 align="center">Weiawaga</h1>

 A UCI chess engine written in Java.
-If you find this repository, come play me on lichess!
+I have been ported to Rust, and a more recent version of my code can be found [here](https://github.com/Heiaha/Weiawaga).

 https://lichess.org/@/Weiawaga